Court officially confirms date and time for Trump arraignment

 Related video: Joe Biden refuses to comment on Trump indictment

-The date and time of the court hearing for the arraignment of former President Donald Trump have been confirmed by the court, setting it up to take place on Tuesday 4 April at 2.15pm ET.
+The date and time of the court hearing for the arraignment of former President Donald Trump have been confirmed by the court, and will take place on Tuesday 4 April at 2.15pm ET.

 A Manhattan grand jury voted on Thursday to indict former President Donald Trump for falsifying business records in connection to a 2016 hush money payment to porn actor Stormy Daniels for her to remain silent about a 2006 affair she claims to have had with Mr Trump, an allegation he denies.